ahmetcetin39/warehouse/README.md

     `docker-compose up`

 #### Option 2:
-Run application as Spring Boot application from an EDI (IntelliJ etc.)
+Install Java 11 and Maven and then run application as Spring Boot application from an EDI (IntelliJ etc.)

 #### Option 3:
+Install Java11 and Maven and then:

 - Build (This will generate the _**jar**_ file):

     `mvn clean install`